Student Educational Records Policy

 Non-resident or international students holding less than full assistantships (full meaning 20 hours employment per week) are not eligible for Texas resident rates.

-Funded students in their final semester who are not required to be enrolled in either a six-hour thesis or nine-hour dissertation may petition to have their course load reduced as described in Final Semester Enrollment regulations.
+Funded students in their final semester who are not required to be enrolled in either a six-hour thesis or nine-hour dissertation may petition to have their course load reduced as described in Final Semester Enrollment regulations for Funded Students.

 Upon approval of the Dean of Graduate Studies, the minimum registration limit may be reduced to six semester hours for students who have 1) completed all coursework, 2) are registered for thesis or dissertation only, and 3) have submitted an approved final program of work.
 Students defending their thesis or dissertation must enroll in either a six-hour thesis course or a nine-hour dissertation course in the semester in which they defend and may not petition for a course load reduction below that required by these courses.